calculs-ca/BioTracer/readme.md

 ### Execute single task, --wait --tail

-+ option "--wait" launches in the foreground,
++ option "--wait" launches the task in the foreground
 + option "--tail" tails the task logs:  out.log (stdout and stderr), and pipeline.log
 + option "--tail-all" tails the task logs:  out.log (stdout and stderr), and pipeline.log to STDOUT